The pituitary gland is a half-breed in many ways. It is not really a part of the brain, but rather hangs beneath it.

-The wonderful surgical achievement of the modern age is the combination of improved lighting, the surgical microscope, and computer assisted navigational instrumentation now used in the O.R.
+The wonderful surgical achievement of the modern age is the combination of improved lighting, the surgical microscope, and computer-assisted navigational instrumentation now used in the O.R.

 The pituitary gland lies just above the air spaces in the nose.
 In fact, the word “pituita” refers to the not so delicate production of “snot.”
-In medieval times in Europe, and in China today, it is thought that “pituita” was something good to get rid of, serving as a relief valve for bad humors of the brain.
+In medieval times in Europe, and in China today, it is thought that “pituita” was something good to get rid of, serving as a relief valve for bad humor of the brain.